aaronparker/evergreen/docs/issues.md

 The only recourse at this time is to wait until the TDF tells the update host to return the latest version.
 Also see [LibreOffice version](https://github.com/aaronparker/evergreen/issues/218)

+### Microsoft365Apps

+`Microsoft365Apps` returns publicly documented channels only.
+Additional channels may be available from the Microsoft 365 Apps update API; however, these may not align to channels documented at microsoft.com, so are not included in this function.

+Channel properties are listed in the following articles: [Configuration options for the Office Deployment Tool](https://docs.microsoft.com/en-us/deployoffice/office-deployment-tool-configuration-options#channel-attribute-part-of-add-element), [Update channel for Office LTSC 2021](https://docs.microsoft.com/en-us/deployoffice/ltsc2021/update#update-channel-for-office-ltsc-2021), [Update channel for Office 2019](https://docs.microsoft.com/en-us/deployoffice/office2019/update#update-channel-for-office-2019).

+Full channel names are listed here: [Update history for Microsoft 365 Apps](https://docs.microsoft.com/en-us/officeupdates/update-history-microsoft365-apps-by-date).

 ### MicrosoftFSLogixApps

 Depending on release schedules, the preview version of the FSLogix Apps download may not be available.
 The preview version is found here: `https://aka.ms/fslogix/downloadpreview` - if no preview version is behind this URL, `Get-EvergreenApps -Name MicrosoftFSLogixApps` will return an error when attempting to resolve the preview URL, but will continue to return the release version.